kimojeda/AI-Knowledge-Gap-Mentor/README.md

 2. Install all required libraries, including LangChain, LangGraph, and search tools: pip install -r requirements.txt

-3. Run the main script to start a conversation with the mentor:
+3. Run the main script to start a conversation with the mentor.